-We adopted ASU 2020-06 effective January 1, 2022.
-We are also evaluating other pronouncements recently issued but not yet adopted, including ASU 2023-09.
+We adopted ASU 2020-06 effective January 1, 2022 and ASU 2023-07 effective December 31, 2024.
+We are also evaluating other pronouncements recently issued but not yet adopted, including ASU 2023-09 and ASU 2024-03.
 The adoption of these pronouncements is not expected to have a material impact on our consolidated financial statements.
 Refer to Note 1, "Significant Accounting Policies," for additional information.